the1lab/1lab/src/Cat/Displayed/Instances/Scone.lagda.md

 The category of scones over $\ca{B}$ is always a fibration.
-This is where our definition by abstract nonsense begins to shine: base change preserves fibrations, and the codomain fibration is a fibration whenever the base category has pullbacks, which sets has!
+This is where our definition by abstract nonsense begins to shine: base change preserves fibrations, and the codomain fibration is a fibration whenever the base category has pullbacks, which sets [has]!

+[has]: Cat.Instances.Sets.Complete.html#finite-set-limits

 ```agda
 Scones-fibration : Cartesian-fibration Scones